TempeHS/2026CT_Web_Feedback/Isaac.j/feedback.md

 # Isaac.j - Web Design Project Feedback

+## Website Overview

+Isaac.j has created a Tokyo travel guide website with an authentic Japanese aesthetic and clear thematic purpose.
+The site aims to help visitors navigate Tokyo by providing information about places of interest, accommodation, activities, food, culture, and transportation.
+The design incorporates Japanese typography and color schemes to create an immersive cultural experience, though the content implementation remains largely incomplete.

 ## Page & Component Summary

 | Page/File Name       | File Type     | Bootstrap Components Used | Flask/Jinja2 Functionality                | Key Features                              |